API Pricing Calculator for Cost per 1,000 Calls

 FAQ

 Yes.
-It estimates monthly API cost and recommended monthly pricing, then converts that into an implied price per 1,000 calls.
+It estimates monthly API cost and the margin-safe monthly price that feeds into your pricing page.

-How do I build an API cost estimate and price per 1,000 calls?
+How do I choose between pricing per call and per 1,000 calls?

 What should I enter for infra cost per 1,000 calls?

-Use your blended marginal cost per 1,000 calls (compute, queueing, DB, vendor APIs, observability).
+Use your blended marginal cost per 1,000 calls, including compute, queueing, databases, vendor APIs, and observability.

 How do I handle free tiers or included calls?